ac3cloud/sn-atf-runner/README.md

+**Note:** This utility is redundant now that ServiceNow have built an out of box solution for running ATF using a headless browser.
+Search their documentation for _Headless Browser for Automated Test Framework_

 # sn-atf-runner
 Dockerised Automated Test Framework runner for ServiceNow.
 This service persistently holds a session in ServiceNow's 'scheduled test runner' window through the use of [Puppeteer](https://github.com/GoogleChrome/puppeteer) - a wrapper for headless Google Chrome.